 (3) See § 276-35 (Off-street parking, loading areas and driveways) for additional standards.

-G. Signs.
+H. Signs.

 (1) Residential dwelling units: only information and direction signs as defined in § 276-40A(5)(requirements for signs).

 (2) Places of worship: one freestanding sign not exceeding 15 square feet in area, 10 feet in height and set back at least five feet from all street and property lines, plus one attached sign not exceeding 25 square feet.